 Cheylon Brown worked in the office of the Center for many years before taking on the Directorship in December 2002.
 Shortly thereafter the office once again took on a new name, Multicultural Center.
 At this time the Center began to develop plans to improve inter-departmental collaboration and public relations strategies while continuing to serve the ever evolving student population, and working with over 30 student organizations.
 Brown would also later concurrently hold the Directorship of the Women's Center.

 In 2016, Damien Torres became Director of the Multicultural Center.
-Torres has continued many of the wonderful programs estabished by Dr. Hill and Brown before him, while continuing to adapt programming to the ever changing needs of UNT students.
+Torres has continued many of the wonderful programs established by Dr. Hill and Brown before him, while continuing to adapt programming to the ever-changing needs of UNT students.
 While still the Assistant Director, Torres worked with D-FW businessmen to form the Few Good Men mentoring program.
-The goal of this program was to allow young men of color to have connections with succesful businessmen of color to provide mentorship and learning opportunities.
+The goal of this program was to allow young men of color to have connections with successful businessmen of color to provide mentorship and learning opportunities.